Cohomology of group theoretic Dehn fillings II: Preliminaries

 In the proof of Theorem \ref{thm. common quotient of acylindrically hyperbolic groups}, we need to construct specific hyperbolically embedded subgroups.
 A tool to do this is the notion of an isolated component, which was introduced by \cite{osin2007peripheral} for relatively hyperbolic groups and generalized to hyperbolically embedded subgroups by \cite{dahmani2017hyperbolically}.
 In this section, we recall the definition and collect several results.

 We start with conventions.
 Let $G$ be a group and $X$ a generating set of $G$.
 Consider the Cayley graph $\Gamma(G,X)$.
-If $p$ is a path in $\Gamma(G,X)$, then the label of $p$ is denoted by $\lab(p)$, the length $p$ is denoted by $\ell_X(p)$, and the initial (resp. terminal) vertex of $p$ is denoted by $p^-$ (resp. $p^+$).
+Let $p$ be a path in $\Gamma(G,X)$.
+The \textit{label} of $p$, denoted $\lab(p)$, is obtained by concatenating all labels of the edges in $p$ and is a word over $X$.
+The length $p$ is denoted by $\ell_X(p)$, and the initial (resp. terminal) vertex of $p$ is denoted by $p^-$ (resp. $p^+$).

 Now suppose that $\{H_\lambda\}_{\lambda\in\Lambda}$ is a family of subgroups of $G$.
 Let $\mathcal{H}=\bigsqcup_{\lambda\in\Lambda}H_{\lambda}$, and let $X$ be a relative generating set of $G$ with respect to $\{H_\lambda\}_{\lambda\in\Lambda}$.
 For $\lambda\in\Lambda$, let $\widehat{d}_{\lambda}$ be the relative metric on $H_{\lambda}$ with respect to $X$.
 The following terminology goes back to \cite{osin2006relatively}.